crespire/rails_railsbook/implementation.md

 It will be interesting to see how I can do all fo this with Turbo.

 I've got the Requests/Friend system working as I want, so now it is time to move on to the likes system.
-I think doing likes next is good, as then I can just bolt on a notifcation system to all the moving parts after liking is completed.
+I think doing likes next is good, as then I can just bolt on a notification system to all the moving parts after liking is completed.

 In terms of the like system:
 * You can like a post or comment from other users